 Osisko Metals Grants Stock Options

 MONTREAL, Oct.
-03, 2018 - Osisko Metals Inc. (the “Company” or “Osisko Metals”) (TSX-V: OM; FRANKFURT: OB51) announces that, following the Company’s Annual Shareholder Meeting held September 10, 2018, the shareholders have approved a new 10% rolling stock option plan.
-Consequently, the Company is granting incentive stock options to its Directors, Employees and consultants to acquire up to an aggregate of 1,598,400 common shares of Osisko Metals Inc..
+11, 2018 - Osisko Metals Inc. (the “Company” or “Osisko Metals”) (TSX-V: OM; FRANKFURT: OB51) would like to announce that its Board of Directors has approved the granting of an additional 150,000 incentive stock options to a new Director and Corporate Secretary, to acquire a total of 150,000 common shares of Osisko Metals Inc..
 All of the options grants are exercisable for a period of 5 years at a price of $0.70 per share.

 The options grants are subject to a vesting period of 3 years and all common shares issuable pursuant to the exercise of options are subject to a hold period of four months and one day from the date of the option grant.